-Currently, the Omaha Chapters of Zeta Phi Beta Sorority sponsor three Nests in the Omaha metropolitan area, which have been in operation since 1992.
-Since induction these sites have served over 7000 women locally, and have been maintained by Zeta members who dedicate thousands of volunteer hours each year.
+Currently, the Omaha Chapters of Zeta Phi Beta Sorority sponsors one Nest in the Omaha metropolitan area, which has been in operation since 1992.
+Since induction, this site has served over 7000 women locally and has been maintained by Zeta members who dedicate thousands of volunteer hours each year.

-To find out more about our local Stork’s Nest, contact our coordinator, Bridget Brown.
+To find out more about our local Stork’s Nest, contact our coordinator, Teonette Lucas.

 Frequently Asked Questions